15 Crawlability Problems & How to Fix Them

 How Do Crawlability Issues Affect SEO?

-They can’t find them.
-Which means they can’t index them—i.e., save them in a database to display in relevant search results.
+If search engines can’t find your pages, they can’t index them—that is, they can’t save them to a database to later display in relevant search results.

 infographic explaining "How search engines work"

-This means a potential loss of search engine (organic) traffic and conversions.
+This leads to a potential loss of organic traffic and conversions.

 Your pages must be both crawlable and indexable to rank in search engines.